lwear/FirebaseTicTacToe/README.md

 ## TASK 7: Deal with state changes.
 ### Watch and complete Task 7: <https://youtu.be/ri25ktZjZtk>
- 1. Modify updateChanges so that:
+ 1. Modify `updateGame()` so that:
     - detect state changes and take non-final actions: if both players are online update bothPlayersOnline
     - detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null,
+ 2. uncomment "updategame" call in continueGame